The npx Node.js Package Runner

 cowsay "Hello" will print

 _______ < Hello > ------- \ ^__^ \ (oo)\_______ (__)\ )\/\ ||----w | || ||

-Now, this if you have the
+This only works if you have the

-cowsay command globally installed from npm previously, otherwise you'll get an error when you try to run the command.
+cowsay command globally installed from npm previously.
+Otherwise you'll get an error when you try to run the command.

 npx allows you to run that npm command without having it installed locally: